timinh/vite-template/README.md

 VITE_API_KEY=my_api_key
 ```

 The *process.env.VITE_API_KEY* var is now available in your app.

+(Don't forget to update the title in the `index.html`)

 ### Pages
-Simply add .vue files or .md files in the pages 'folder'
+Simply add .vue files or .md files in the `pages` folder

 You can use meta in both .vue and .md files.
 For .vue files see [vite-plugin-pages documentation](https://github.com/hannoeru/vite-plugin-pages)